jargon-io/jargon/README.md

 A personal research library that ingests articles, extracts insights, and surfaces connections across domains.

-Drop in a URL and Jargon will scrape the content, summarize it with an LLM, extract key insights, generate cross-disciplinary topics, and find related articles through semantic search.
+Drop in a URL and Jargon will scrape the content, summarize it with an LLM, extract key insights, and find related articles through semantic search.
 Or ask a question to pull relevant insights from your library, optionally augmented with web results.

 ## How It Works

 1. **Ingest** - Paste a URL or ask a question.
 URLs get scraped (web pages, PDFs, YouTube transcripts).
 Questions search your library and the web.
 2. **Summarize** - An LLM distills the core idea into a concise summary.
 3. **Extract Insights** - Key findings are pulled out as standalone, linkable insights.
-4. **Generate Topics** - Cross-disciplinary topic phrases are generated to bridge content to unexpected domains.
-5. **Find Connections** - Embeddings enable semantic similarity search.
+4. **Find Connections** - Embeddings enable semantic similarity search.
 Related articles cluster automatically.
-6. **Research Threads** - Insights spawn research questions that trigger web searches for related articles.
+5. **Research Threads** - Insights spawn research questions that trigger web searches for related articles.

 ## Features